VRLabs/15-Bits-Position-Rotation-Networking/README.md

 Locate "Synced Object/Sync Target" and take it out of the prefab hierarchy.
 Place it somewhere in a world space hierarchy, as you should be trying to sync a world object.
 I recommend putting the Sync Target inside of a [World Constraint](https://github.com/VRLabs/World-Constraint)/Container and using the "SyncedObject/Control" parameter for transitions.

-Place your world object props into the "Synced Object/Container" hierarchy.
+Place your world object props into the "Synced Object/Container" hierarchy, or constrain your props to this Container.

 The "SyncedObject/Control" parameter must be true to start syncing.
+Changing it to False will stop syncing.

-The "SyncedObject/Show" parameter will indicate when you can show your world prop if it is hidden by default.
+If your prop is hidden by default, the "SyncedObject/Show" parameter will indicate when you can show your world prop.
+Use both SyncedObject/Control and SyncedObject/Show parameters to check for when to hide your prop again.
+Generally, if either one is False, hide your prop.

 ## Option details